March 13, 2015 - by Jordan Sperber

-Selection Sunday sparks a raging debate among college basketball fans: Which four teams deserve a 1 seed from the NCAA tournament selection committee?
+Selection Sunday always sparks a raging debate among college basketball fans about which four teams deserve a 1 seed from the NCAA Selection Committee.

-Two weeks ago, we took at the eight team race for a 1-seed this year.
-1-seeds historically perform very well in the NCAA tournament, so there is understandably a lot of media and fan focus on — or rather, obsession with — that seed line.
-After all, 1-seeds are (in theory) the four best teams in the country and have (in theory) the four easiest roads to the Final Four.
+1 seeds historically perform very well in the NCAA tournament, so there is understandably a lot of media and fan focus on — or rather, obsession with — that seed line.
+After all, 1 seeds are (in theory) the four best teams in the country and have (in theory) the four easiest roads to the Final Four.

-Still, NCAA tournament 2-seeds share a fairly similar story.
-Is all this obsession over 1-seeds justifiable based on past tournament history?
+Still, NCAA tournament 2 seeds share a fairly similar story.
+So is all this obsession over landing a 1 seed justifiable based on past tournament history?
 And more generally, just how important is seeding overall?

-Before I started working with TeamRankings, I compiled data about every NCAA tournament team for the last 10 years using kenpom.com.
-One of the many statistics I collected was a pre-tournament adjusted efficiency rating for every team.
-The rating is an effective way to measure team strength heading into the NCAA tournament, so I’ll be using both adjusted efficiency and TR’s stats for this post.
+One of the many statistics I collected was a pre-tournament adjusted efficiency rating for every team, courtesy of Ken Pomeroy.
+The rating is an effective way to measure team strength heading into the NCAA tournament, so I used both adjusted efficiency and other stats from TeamRankings for my analysis.

 On the other hand, pre-tournament adjusted efficiency and NCAA tournament wins have an r-squared value of .32, which implies that seeding could actually play a larger role than team strength in explaining tournament success.